ethanldfoster/MTRX2700-CLab-Group4/Minutes.md

 Apologies:

+#### Meeting Purpose
-Meeting Purpose: Discuss current progress, continue work on individual sections of the assignment, discuss how to integrate.
+Discuss current progress, continue work on individual sections of the assignment, discuss how to integrate.

+#### Previous Actions
-Previous Actions: Exploration of the assignment, all parties came to the lab with an a general idea and researched areas of the assignment
+Exploration of the assignment, all parties came to the lab with an a general idea and researched areas of the assignment

+#### Regular Items
-Regular Items: Ongoing discussion surround how to design the assignment
+Ongoing discussion surround how to design the assignment

+#### New Items
-New Items: Start to put together all the different bits of the assignment
+Start to put together all the different bits of the assignment

 Next Meeting: 13/4/2022 (Assignment Due)
 ![image](https://user-images.githubusercontent.com/102562097/163091339-19d8e3c5-f963-4c0c-8308-670972f023a2.png)